Mandatory Reporting of Child Abuse Ordinance

 The Mandatory Reporting of Child Abuse Ordinance is an ordinance passed by the Legislative Council of Hong Kong, which aims to protect children from abuse and neglect.
 It was raised by the Chief Executive John Lee in his 2022 Policy Address, to address the public concerns over child abuses.
-The ordinance is expected to take effect on 20 January 2026.
+The ordinance comes into force on 20 January 2026.

 Background

 Increase in child abuse cases

 Since 2016, the increasing trend of newly registered cases of child abuse (from 892 in 2016 to 1,367 in 2021.) has begun to draw public attention.

 In January 2018, the murder case of a five-year-old girl, Chan Sui-lam, in Tuen Mun shocked the community, and was described to be the most severe child abuse case since the foundation of Hong Kong.
 Chan was certified dead after being found unconscious at home.
 Her body was covered in over 133 injuries while her older brother, who survived, had suffered a similar amount of harm.
 It was later discovered that she was continuously abused by her father, Chan Hoi-ping, and step mother Wong Hiu-tung, leading to her weak immunity and bacteria infection, and her death from scurvy eventually.
 The principal of Fu Tai Lutheran Day Nursery, the kindergarten which Chan used to be in until October 2018, claimed that the school did not find any injuries on Chan.
 Yet, photos of Chan's wounds taken in the nursery dating back to 5 to 25 September were exposed and verified.
 The whistleblower of the photos added that the teacher who first noticed Chan's injuries had submitted a report regarding Chan's situation but the report was not presented to the Education Bureau.
 This led to public suspicion on the credibility of Yu for her not reporting the case truthfully.
 In addition to more child abuse cases happened in the following years, such as a 22-month-old infant been abused and murdered in 2019, and case of Children's Residential Home in 2021, debates on whether existing child protection is sufficient were further intensified.